sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 sodasDf <- read.df(,"org.apache.dsext.spark.datasource.rest.RestDataSource", "url"=sodauri, "input"="sodainputtbl", "method"="GET")

 # We inspect the structure of the results returned.
-For Soda data source it would return the result in array.
+For Soda data source it would return the result in an array.
 printSchema(sodasDf)

-# Now we are ready to apply SQL or any other processing on teh results
+# Now we are ready to apply SQL or any other processing on the results

 createOrReplaceTempView(sodasDf, "sodastbl")
 sodas2df <- sql("select source, region, inline(output) from sodastbl")